Heath-AFM-Lab/pNanoLocz/README.md

 # Instructions for activation

 We are using a conda environment to run the appplication as it has prospects for future data science and machine learning functionality and good dependancy resolution.
-A script ideally will be developed to automatically set up the development environment, but for now the following should suffice.

 Ananconda needs to be installed before running the application.
 You can find this on the [official Anaconda distribution page](https://www.anaconda.com/download).
 When running the installer, add anaconda to the PATH variables if on Windows

 To initialise conda on the command line, run
 ```bash